 Heroin interrupts natural chemical processes in the brain which regulate pain and control feelings of well-being.
 It blocks and binds to the neurotransmitters which make it possible for our bodies to experience feelings of well-being.
 With regular use, heroin makes it impossible for people to function without using the drug.
 In the absence of heroin, people will experience extreme discomfort and feel sick.

 As a result of this, even after people have stopped using heroin, they still experience strong cravings for heroin.
-Even after going through a medical detox, the patterns associated with using heroin as so firmly entrenched into their behavior.
+Even after going through medical detox, the patterns associated with using heroin as so firmly entrenched into their behavior.

 Another reason for the high heroin relapse rate involves the path from prescription painkillers to heroin use.
 Since large numbers of people turn to heroin after they have been using and already addicted to prescription pain killers, their addiction is so firmly entrenched that withdrawal and recovery become extremely difficult.
 The bottom line is that the longer you have been using, the harder it is to break the addiction.

 Why Do People Relapse?

 The main reason people relapse on heroin is because of the particular way heroin works on the body.
 Heroin directly interferes with the brain and central nervous system.
-It causes the body to release dopamine which is the chemical which causes pleasure and feelings of well-being.
+It causes the body to release dopamine which is the chemical that causes pleasure and feelings of well-being.
 Once this chemical process is interrupted, it is very difficult to overcome.

 Another principal reason people relapse is that they do not follow through with a long-term recovery program.
 A six-week in-patient program is sufficient to get through the painful withdrawal and stop the physical dependence on heroin.
 Real recovery requires a long-range plan, one which includes professional counseling, group support, and some method of dealing with the underlying issues which lead to addiction.